What This System Does

 • 99.9% uptime: Runs on Cloudflare's global network

-• Real-time status: Check upload progress via API endpoint
+• Real-time status: Check upload progress via the statistics page or API

 Monitoring Your Upload: